MyRobotLab/ProgramAB/resource/ProgramAB/es-ES/README.md

 * The files are to be used in conjonction with a large language model (LLM service) in the software Myrobotlab.
 * All request that do not match a aiml response is transfered to the LLM service.
-* The transfer parameter is done with the pattern SRAIXFAILED * located in _inmoovKnowledge.aiml
+* The transfer parameter is done with the pattern SRAIXFAILED * located in sraix.aiml